-To be eligible to apply for internship, students must have completed (1) all requirements for the Master's degree including the pre-dissertation research project; (2) all counseling practicum requirements (may be enrolled in but not completed field practicum); (3) academic requirements listed in Area I (Behavioral Science Core) and Area II (Psychology Practitioner Core) of this outline; and (4) the doctoral qualifying examination.
+To be eligible to apply for internship, students must have completed:

+- (1) The Pre-dissertation Research Project - (2) Counseling practicum requirements (may be enrolled in but not completed field practicum) - (3) Academic requirements listed in Area I (Behavioral Science Core) and Area II (Psychology Practitioner Core) of this outline - (4) The Doctoral Qualifying Examination.

 In addition, the program requires that, prior to sending out applications for internship (as early as October the year prior to going on internship), students have their dissertation proposal approved by their doctoral committees.
 Students must take EDPS 7890, Counseling Psychology Internship Preparation Seminar the fall they apply for internships.

 Students must enroll in EDPS 7920, Internship in Counseling Psychology, during fall and spring semesters (1 credit hour per semester) of their internship placement year.
-In keeping with Graduate School policy, students must enroll in a total of at least 3 credit hours each semester

-(fall and spring) they are matriculated, including the year they are in residence at their internship assignment.
+In keeping with Graduate School policy, students must enroll in a total of at least 3 credit hours each semester (fall and spring) they are matriculated, including the year they are in residence at their internship assignment.
 This is usually accomplished by enrolling each semester in 1 hour of EDPS 7920 (Internship) and 2 hours of EDPS 7970 (Thesis Research: Ph.D.).
 In addition, the APA Committee on Accreditation rules state that all program requirements, including the internship, must be completed prior to awarding the doctoral degree.
-Thus there are two possibilities for registration during the summer you are on internship: (1) If you plan to defend your dissertation the Fall after you have completed your internship or later (and will thus be registered for 3 semester hours of credit), you do not need to register for classes during the summer you finish your internship; (2) If you defend your dissertation and have all other requirements completed during the Spring semester you are on internship, you must register for 1 credit of EDPS 7920, Internship.
+If you have not defended your dissertation prior to completion of internship, you must continue to be registered for 3 credit hours per semester (fall and spring) until finished.